scp-079/screen/pages/tools/clean.md

 **Appendix:** Development Notes

 1. Automatically delete some types of messages according to the group customization setting.
-When the group opens AFF, EXE, SHO, TelegramL, TelegramP, QRC message filtering, it will have the ban function.
+When the group opens AFF, EXE, SHO, TGL, TGP, QRC message filtering, it will have the ban function.
-2. Record scores for AFF, EXE, IML, SHO, TelegramL, TelegramP, QRC type messages
+2. Record scores for AFF, EXE, IML, SHO, TGL, TGP, QRC type messages

 CLEAN is allowed to send data to ANALYZE, BACKUP, CAPTCHA, LANG, LONG, MANAGE, NOFLOOD, NOPORN, NOSPAM, RECHECK, USER.